SaiOduri/QR-Card/README.md

 ### WHAT IS SOCIALCONNECT?

-Social Connect is a platform where users can connect multiple social medias easily and efficently.
+Social Connect is a platform where users can connect multiple social medias easily and efficiently.
 We provide a service that essentially saves people a lot of time and allows you to have all your social medias in one link!

 ### HOW DO YOU USE SOCIALCONNECT?